RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

 ---
 title: Scaffolder
-publishedDate: '2022-05-13T10:53:00.0Z'
+publishedDate: '2022-05-16T10:53:00.0Z'
 description: Initialize projects and trigger automation from within Backstage.
-You can prompt parameter inputs and combine scaffolder actions in order to build a scaffolder template to run within Backstage.
+You can prompt parameter inputs and combine scaffolder actions in order to build a scaffolder template.
 ---

-# Overview
+## Overview
-Imagine you’re an engineer looking to create a new microservice.
-You want to get started as quickly as possible, with minimal boilerplate and red-tape to jump through.
-At the same time, engineering organizations benefit from having consistency in production, and often put gates in place to enforce it.

-Instead of creating blockers for engineering teams, you can use the Roadie scaffolder and quickly create new microservices, while helping to ensure that production remains mostly consistent.

-Engineers can choose a pre-defined software template, fill out a few form fields to provide values like the name of the GitHub repo that the new service will occupy, and click a button to run the template and create a new service.

-# Components of a Template
+The Roadie Backstage scaffolder is a feature that allows you to define software templates to create new software projects, update existing ones or simply perform repeated tasks in a consistent manner.

+Scaffolder templates are defined in yaml files and loaded into the Backstage catalog in the same way that other entities are loaded into Backstage.
+A template contains one or more `steps` which run sequentially during execution.

-You can configure a Scaffolder _template_ to be triggered on demand by Roadie users.
-Your template contains one or more `steps` which run sequentially during execution of a template.
-You may optionally specify all `steps` while the template execution is running inside an ephemeral container that is destroyed after the execution completes.
+A Scaffolder template is then run on demand by the users of Backstage to execute the software template.
+Roadie will execute the software template in an emphemeral container that is destroyed after the execution completes.

+## Components of a Template
 A Scaffolder template is a configurable process that will run one or more Scaffolder `steps`.
 The template will be run when a user visits the "Create Component" page in Backstage. `https://<tenant-name>.roadie.so/create`.

 ![create-a-new-component](./create-a-new-component.png)